What is International Baccalaureate

-An IB Diploma offers a different application of learning skills through extended essays, theory of knowledge, creativity and service elements which broaden the learning experience, outside of the structure of lessons and homework.
-For capable students who enjoy applying themselves through independent learning, this allows them to explore areas of personal interest through community and individual research.
-It can aid the development of skills such as time management, decision making, research and presentation – all vital skills for further study at University and the working world.
-On the flip-side, this method of learning is challenging and can place a lot of pressure on a student who might find the boundaries of a more defined A Level syllabus more appealing.
+Boarding schools with IB programs can help your child to qualify to study abroad by offering a different application of learning skills through extended essays, theory of knowledge, creativity and service elements which broaden the learning experience of the student, outside the regular structure of lessons and homework.
+It is a fantastic opportunity for students who enjoy applying themselves through independent learning, this allows them to explore areas of personal interest through community and individual research.
+It can aid the development of skills such as time management, decision-making, research and presentation – all vital skills for further study at university and in the working world.